ciwei100000/pcl/doc/tutorials/content/adding_custom_ptype.rst

    {
      PCL_ADD_POINT4D;                  // preferred way of adding a XYZ+padding
      float test;
-     EIGEN_MAKE_ALIGNED_OPERATOR_NEW   // make sure our new allocators are aligned } EIGEN_ALIGN16;                    // enforce SSE padding for correct memory alignment
+     PCL_MAKE_ALIGNED_OPERATOR_NEW     // make sure our new allocators are aligned } EIGEN_ALIGN16;                    // enforce SSE padding for correct memory alignment

    POINT_CLOUD_REGISTER_POINT_STRUCT (MyPointType,           // here we assume a XYZ + "test" (as fields)